Focus and Scope

 All participants in the review and publication process (authors, editors, reviewers) should report on the relationship that may contribute to the conflict of interest.

 When submitting an article, authors are responsible for disclosing all financial or personal relationships that can influence their research.
 All authors are required to report potential conflicts of interest which may be perceived as influencing the results or conclusions presented in the work.
-If there is no conflict of interest, the author should indicate: Materials without information on the conflict of interest will not be directed to peer-review.
+If there is no conflict of interest, the author should indicate: The authors declare no conflict of interest.
+Materials without information on the conflict of interest will not be directed to peer-review.

 TO BE NOTICED!
 The author's disclosure of an obvious or potential conflict of interest (including the financial interest), as well as funding for scientific research and/or writing an article by an organization, is not an excuse for refusing publication, but gives the authors additional advantages in the review process and reflects the responsible approach of the authors to the research and publication of the results.